StackVista/stackstate-docs/setup/agent/k8sTs-agent-request-tracing.md

 Request tracing is done by injecting a unique header (the `X-Request-ID` header) into all HTTP traffic.
 This unique header is observed at both client and server through an eBPF probe installed with the StackState Agent.
 These observations are sent to StackState, which uses the observations to understand which clients and server are connected.

 The `X-Request-Id` headers are [injected](#enabling-the-trace-header-injection-sidecar) by a sidecar proxy that can be automatically injected by the StackState Agent.
 The sidecar gets injected by a [mutating webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook), which injects the sidecar into every pod for which the `http-header-injector.stackstate.io/inject: enabled` annotation is defined.
+Sidecar injection is not supported on OpenShift.

 It's also possible to add the `X-Request-Id` header if you application [already has a proxy or LoadBalancer](#add-the-trace-header-id-to-an-existing-proxy), or through [instrumenting your own code](#instrument-your-application).
 Advantage of this is that the extra sidecar proxy isn't needed.